-Net cash used in operations increased to \$6,333 in 2004, from \$4,152 in 2003 and \$2,983 in 2002, respectively.
-The increased use of cash in operations is primarily due to the impact of a full year's research and management costs for the Phase I clinical trial of approximately \$380, drug manufacturing for clinical trials, pre-clinical product development and CRO costs primarily for Phase II clinical trials of approximately \$695, and higher legal costs related primarily to the patent arbitration and intellectual property litigation described in "Item 3 - Legal Proceedings" above of approximately \$1,315.
+Net cash used in operations was \$6,333 in 2004 and \$4,152 in 2003 or an increase of \$2,181.
+The increase in 2004 was due to the impact of a full year's research and management costs for the Phase I clinical trial of approximately \$380, drug manufacturing for clinical trials, pre-clinical product development and CRO costs primarily for Phase II clinical trials of approximately \$695, and higher legal costs related primarily to the patent arbitration and intellectual property litigation, described in "Item 3 - Legal Proceedings" above, of approximately \$1,315.

-Net cash used in investing activities was approximately \$69 in 2004, \$105 in 2003 and \$138 in 2002.
+Net cash used in investing activities was approximately \$111 in 2005, \$69 in 2004 and \$105 in 2003.
+The increase in 2005 as compared to 2004 was due to increased patent costs related to DAVANAT® and other carbohydrate based compounds.
 Of the \$69 used in 2004 approximately \$46 was related to new patents and the remainder was related to furniture and equipment for office expansion.
-Fixed asset purchases were higher in 2003 and 2002 as we added staff and relocated to new offices.
-With the build-out substantially completed, fixed asset purchases in 2005 are not expected to increase over the 2004 level.
-Patent costs increased in 2004 and 2003 due to the continued development of our drug research and development.
+Fixed asset purchases were higher in 2003 as we added staff.
+We expect patent costs to remain flat in 2006 and capital expenditures to increase as a result of relocating our office when our lease expires in May of 2006.

-Net cash provided by financing activities was \$9,498 in 2004, \$9,944 in 2003 and \$3,551 in 2002.
+Net cash provided by financing activities was zero in 2005, \$9,498 in 2004, \$9,944 in 2003.
 Net cash provided by financing activities in 2004 resulted from the sale of common stock and warrants through two private equity offerings, structured as "PIPE" transactions (Private Investment in Public Equity).
 In 2003, the net cash provided by financing activities resulted from the sale of common stock and warrants in three private placements with net proceeds of \$9,944.
-In 2002, the net cash provided by financing activities resulted from one private placement and one public offering of common stock with net proceeds totaling \$3,637.
-In addition, approximately \$109 of convertible notes outstanding at December 31, 2001 were converted into common stock in 2002 and the balance of the convertible notes of \$86 were repaid in cash.

-We believe that our cash on hand of \$10,704 at December 31, 2004 will be sufficient to enable us to meet our financing and operating obligations through at least March 31, 2006.
+We believe that our cash on hand of \$4,466 at December 31, 2005 when combined with the approximately \$9.3 million of net proceeds we raised on February 14, 2006 through the issuance of 7% Convertible Debentures will be sufficient to enable us to meet our financing and operating obligations through at least June 2007.
 We will require more cash to fund our operations and believe that we will be able to obtain additional financing.
 However, there can be no assurance that we will be successful in obtaining such new financing or, if available, that such financing will be obtainable on terms favorable to us.